 The Dinosaur Tree Collard plant grows 3-5 feet tall, forming low branching shrubs as opposed to traditional kale which usually grows a single stalk.
 The leaves look more like lacinato kale than tree collards.
 They are slightly tougher than lacinato kale and less crinkly.
 Leaves are sweetest in the cool season.

-We have grown them as a perennial for five years in the California Bay Area where we have mild winters never getting below 25° F. It is cold tolerant to around 20° F for short periods of time.
-They also seem to tolerate hotter climates.
+We have grown them as a perennial for seven years in California where we have mild winters never getting below 23° F. It is cold tolerant to around 20° F for short periods of time.
+They also tolerate our summer temperatures up to 113 degrees, preferring some afternoon shade.
 In the spring they go to seed with the rest of the annual brassicas in the garden, but then rebound in summer and remain very productive from summer until the following spring.